 Only in England: Photographs by Tony Ray-Jones and Martin Parr is a wonderful photography exhibition exploring the eccentric habits of the English at leisure.
 In 2013, it launched the Science Museum’s Media Space gallery, and in 2014 it went on to be displayed at the National Media Museum, Bradford.
-This unique exhibition draws from the National Media Museum’s archive of Tony Ray-Jones’ work.
+This unique exhibition draws from the Science Museum Group’s archive of Tony Ray-Jones’ work.
 It features 70 of Ray-Jones’ photographs: 40 vintage prints accompanied by 30 previously unpublished, unexhibited photographs.
 These are shown alongside 30 images from Martin Parr’s first major body of work, The Non-Conformists.

 The exhibition is now on a regional tour of the UK, with the first stop being The Beaney House of Art & Knowledge in Canterbury, where it opened on Saturday 9 July and will be on display until 25 September.